deepanwita25bce10208-max/Hands-Free/README.md

 - Make a fist and hold for 3 seconds to close the active application
 - Press ‘Q’ key to exit the program

----

-## Instructions for Testing
-- Run the program and test each gesture individually:
-- Move the cursor using your index finger and check smoothness
-- Perform click, double click, and drag operations
-- Test scrolling functionality in a browser or document
-- Verify right click opens context menus
-- Test fist gesture to close an application

 Try different lighting conditions and hand positions to evaluate detection accuracy.
 Also test rapid and slow gestures to ensure correct interpretation.